Capstan (band): Restless Heart, Keep Running (2019)

 On September 20, 2019, Capstan released their debut studio album, Restless Heart, Keep Running via Fearless Records.
 The album was applauded for its blend of elements from post-hardcore, pop punk, and rock.
 Cryptic Rock reviewed the album saying, "Overall, Capstan’s debut album works to cement their place in the scene and showcases why they are here to stay.
 An honest piece of work, they can only continue to grow from here.
 Emotional and revealing, Cryptic Rock gives Restless Heart, Keep Running 4 out of 5 stars."
 In October 2019, Capstan embarked on a headlinining North America tour, traveling through the East Coast, Midwest, and Toronto.

 Separate (2021)

 On July 23, 2021, Capstan released their second studio album, Separate, via Fearless Records.

+The Mosaic (2024)

+On May 24, 2024, Capstan Released their third studio album, "The Mosaic" via Fearless Records.